Competence development

 The course Design <> research built further on this foundation by introducing different perspectives on design research and focusing on a specific form of design research called research through design.
 I learned how to conduct design research via a probe/prototype.
 This knowledge was later used during project 3 where I researched the effect of transparency in algorithmic matchmaking apps.

-Looking ahead, in future project I would like to have more user engagement during the early stages.
-While present in past projects, I missed this in my final bachelor project.
+Looking ahead, in future projects I would like to have more user engagement during the early stages.
 Collaborating with users allows for better for better alignment with real needs, more relevant insights, and ultimately more meaningful design outcomes.